lyds-jane/unit2/README.md

 * A message can be typed in English
 * The last entered key can be deleted
 * The message can be translated into morse code and shown back to the client
-* The message can have the option to be "sent"
+* The message can be given by a lightbulb in morse code.
 * A message can be typed in morse code
 * The message can be translated to English and shown back to the client